 Public official responsible for the investigation of violent, sudden or suspicious deaths.

-ONS' method for classifying the causes of neonatal deaths and stillbirths, made up of groups of ICD codes referred to as “ONS cause groups”.
+The ONS’s method for classifying the causes of neonatal deaths and stillbirths, made up of groups of International Classification of Diseases and Related Health Problems (ICD) codes referred to as “ONS cause groups”.

 Inquiry into the cause of an unexplained, sudden or violent death, held by a coroner.

-The matching of infant death records to their corresponding birth registration record.
+The matching of infant death records to their corresponding birth registration record or birth notification record.

 Relating to infants aged under 28 days.